 The same idea stands for tooth whitening.
 The charcoal absorbs and pulls stains away from the tooth enamel.
 Activated charcoal is a great item to have on hand.
 I simply opened capsules I had on hand but will be purchasing some in loose powder form when I run out.

 Xylitol for Squeaky Clean Teeth

 Peppermint essential oil is my preferred oil for this recipe but feel free to get creative.
-Clove oil is wonderful for gum and oral health.
+Clove essential oil is wonderful for gum and oral health.
 Cinnamon would be delicious.
-Orange essential oil might be a great choice for the kids (over 2).
+Orange essential oil might be a great choice for the kids (over 2) and it also provides extra whitening powder.
 For the recipe I share below I add about 8 drops of peppermint oil.
 You can add more or less drops to your taste preferences.
 It’s going to add freshness, and aid in cleansing the mouth.

 So, have you ever used a tooth powder to brush with before?
 Love it or hate it?
 I hope this recipe gives you some inspiration to clean up your oral health products.
 It is so nice knowing exactly what is in and what is not in my oral care items.
 If you’re feeling motivated towards a healthier mouth you can try my oil pulling chews prior to brushing.
 Your mouth will feel and look amazing!Print

 A simple and tasty tooth powder to get your teeth clean and sparkling!

 - Pour all ingredients into a small bowl and add your drops of essential oil.
 Using a small fork stir gently to mix the ingredients and also to break up the essential oil that may clump together.
 Pour into a jar that you’re able to dip your toothbrush into easily.